What is TASA?

 2. Check this website to get the current TASA Leqm Upper Volume Limit.

 3. Mix your trailer.
-When you have finished your mix, measure the playback of your six track and two track printmasters in the manner specified in the TASA Standard.
-If either of your printmasters exceeds the current Leqm upper volume limit, remix the trailer until it complies with the standard.
+When you have finished your mix, measure the playback of your six track, two track, and any other printmasters intended for theatrical release in the manner specified in the TASA Standard.
+If any of your printmasters exceeds the current Leqm upper volume limit, remix the trailer until it complies with the standard.
 It is important to note that the measurement begins with the first sound of the trailer, regardless of where the visual image starts.
 The measurement ends at the final sound of the trailer, regardless of any continuing silent credit blocks or coming card.
 There is a three second grace in the start of your measurement.
-(You must hit the start button on the Leqm meter within three seconds of the first sound.)
+(You must hit the start button on the Leqm meter within three seconds of the first sound.).

 4. Fill out a TASA Dub Stage Report and Certificate Request Form.
 These forms are available from any of the TASA Certified Independent Audio Engineering Firms.